 Derivative instruments contain an element of credit risk that arises from the potential failure of a counterparty to perform according to the terms of the contract, including making payments due upon maturity of certain derivative instruments.
-We execute our derivative contracts primarily in OTC markets.
+We execute our derivative contracts primarily in over-the-counter ("OTC") markets.
 We also execute interest rate and commodity futures in the exchange-traded derivative markets.
 Our OTC derivatives consist of both trades cleared through central counterparty clearinghouses ("CCPs") and uncleared bilateral contracts.
-The Chicago Mercantile Exchange ("CME") and the LCH Group ("LCH") are our CCPs in our centrally cleared contracts.
+The Chicago Mercantile Exchange ("CME"), the Intercontinental Exchange ("ICE") and the LCH Group ("LCH") are our CCPs for our centrally cleared contracts.
 In our uncleared bilateral contracts, we enter into agreements directly with our derivative counterparties.